piegamesde/BlockMap/README.md

 ## Usage:

 The GUI version should just run by (double)clicking it.
-Otherwise run one of:
+Otherwise run it through:

-    java -jar BlockMap-cli-1.0.0.jar
-    java -jar BlockMap-gui-1.0.0.jar
+    java -jar BlockMap-1.1.0.jar

 to start.
+The commandline version can be called through one of

+    java -jar BlockMap-1.1.0.jar render
+    java -jar BlockMap-1.1.0.jar help

-The commandline version will then tell you how to use it.
+The latter one will tell you how to use it.
 On Linux even with colors!
-(The command line isn't included in the gui standalone yet).

 If your world has been created before the Minecraft 1.13 release, please optimize it.
 To do this, start Minecraft, select your world, go to "Edit" and then "Optimize World".